comapi/comapi-sdk-js/docs/conversations.md

 # Deleting a conversation

-To delete a conversation, you simpley use the `deleteConversation()` method.
+To delete a conversation, you simply use the `deleteConversation()` method.

 ```javascript
 sdk.services.appMessaging.deleteConversation(conversationInfo.id)